evanca/quick-portfolio/projects/zones/zones.md

 [Radio Collage 1](/Radio1.mp3)

-#### Overall Concept
+#### Experience Design

-Each installation had a number of live hotspots and as you move towards a hotspot the soundscape you experience over your headphones change.
-There are distinct locations
-Distinct locations:
-Syria
-Drone place
-Mediterranean place
-Media
-Europe
-Idealised Empty place
+Each installation had a number of distinct environments each with their own soundscape and associated imagery.
+As you move through the physical space you can explores these different environments.
+Three of these environments are tied to specific places.
+One environment is comprised of soundscapes from Syria, another consists of the Mediterranean sea sonifications and a third is comprised of soundscapes from around Europe.
+The remaining three are more abstract sonic landscapes.
+One designed to sound like an idealised empty space or void, a second comprised of collages of TV and radio broadcasts about the crisis and a third consisted of threatening drone sounds

 [Standing in the Center](/Standing in Center.mp3)